Skjoldrun/WindowsEventLogEDU/README.md

     /// <param name="message">message to be written as log entry</param>
     /// <param name="eventLogEntryType">overwrites the default type of Information to a custom set type</param>
     /// <param name="sourceName">Overwrites the default ".NET Runtime".
 Custom values have to exist, or this throws an exception.</param>
-    /// <param name="eventId">Overwrites the default id of 1026 to a custom id. keeping the default is recommended, else chose an id above 1000</param>
+    /// <param name="eventId">Overwrites the default id of 1026 to a custom id.
+Keeping the default is recommended, else chose an id above 1000</param>
     public static void WriteApplicationEventEntry(
         string message,
         EventLogEntryType eventLogEntryType = EventLogEntryType.Information,